esa/pykep/paper/paper.md

 # Summary

-`pykep` is a Python coolbox covering a broad range of space flight mechanics problems, with its current emphasis on the preliminary analysis of interplanetary spacecraft trajectories.
+`pykep` is a Python research library covering a broad range of space flight mechanics problems, with its current emphasis on the preliminary analysis of interplanetary spacecraft trajectories.
 It provides the mathematical building blocks for orbit propagation, orbital element conversions, Lambert arc solvers, gravity-assist flyby modelling, and both direct and indirect low-thrust transcriptions.